 The Community Eligible Schools (CES) provision of the NSLP provide for all students in a school to receive free lunches if the school meets qualifying conditions.
-If a school decides to use the CES provision, the atrisk count will still be determined based on those students who qualify as "free" by way of direct certification or must have an at-risk application.
+If a school decides to use the CES provision, the atrisk count will still be determined based on those students who qualify as "free" by way of direct certification, the Application for Free and Reduced Price meals or the CEP Household Economic Survey.